-Iran urges US to quickly return to nuclear deal
+Iran warns election delays could slow nuclear deal moves

 White House officials have said the new U.S. administration is prepared to return to the deal as soon as Tehran shows “strict compliance” with its terms.

-Zarif said that as Iran’s elections approach the United States will find itself dealing with a government unable to make progress in the nuclear talks.
+Zarif said that as Iran’s June elections approach, the United States will find itself dealing with a government unable to make progress in the nuclear talks.

 “A lame duck government will not be able to do anything serious.
 And then we will have a waiting period of almost six months.
 We will not have a government before September,” Zarif said at an online conference with the European Policy Centre think-tank in Brussels.